 - conducts workshops about ways to reduce chemical use for your horses or cattle

-- provides advice to farmers and environmental agencies on dung beetles
+- provides advice to farmers and environmental agencies about dung beetles

 - researches the benefits of dung beetles in southern Australia.

 Dung beetle and soil health expert Dr Bernard Doube is the director of DBSI, which he established in 2003.
 Bernard is an international expert on dung beetles, earthworms and the biological basis of soil health.
 He worked with CSIRO for 29 years and was OIC of the CSIRO Dung Beetle Research Unit in Pretoria, South Africa, for 7 years.
 He has published many research articles on dung beetles, earthworms and the biological basis of soil health.